NLnetLabs/krill-manual/source/publication-server.rst

 Note that you should not add any additional authentication mechanisms to this location.
 RFC 8181 uses cryptographically signed messages sent over HTTP and is secure.
-However, verifying messages and signing responses can be computationally heavy, so if you know the source IP addresses of your publisher CAs, you may wish to restrict access based on this.
+Note that verifying messages and signing responses can be computationally heavy, so if you know the source IP addresses of your publisher CAs, you may wish to restrict access based on this.

 Proxy for CLI and API
 ---------------------

-If you are okay with only using the ``krillpubc`` CLI on the machine where you run your Publication Server, then your safest option is to **not** proxy access to the API.
+If you are okay with only using the ``krillc`` CLI on the machine where you run your Publication Server, then your safest option is to **not** proxy access to the API.